bhutansultan27-beep/replit-casino-bot/replit.md

 - `/allusers` - View all registered users (shows up to 50 users)
 - `/userinfo <user_id>` - View detailed information about a specific user
 - `/backup` - Download the database file as a backup
+- `/listadmins` - View all permanent and dynamic admins

+### Permanent Admins Only
+These commands are only available to admins listed in the `ADMIN_IDS` environment variable:

+- `/addadmin <user_id>` - Grant admin privileges to another user
+- `/removeadmin <user_id>` - Remove admin privileges from a dynamic admin

+Note: Permanent admins cannot be removed via commands for security.

 ## Game Rules